 Navigation in time and space to select events.
 Note that the number of events recorded can be large, but the user can navigate them using the fact that an event is indicated near the relevant objects, and at the relevant time.
-The user uses the time bar to go back in past to the approximate point in time when the event of interest occurred.
+The user uses the time bar to go back in past to the approximate point in time when the event of interest occurred and then selects the event.
 In our example, the user chooses the collision event between the ball and the brick.

 Describing actions: breaking a brick.
 The selected event represents a condition for triggering a rule.
 The entire game is governed by such event-triggered rules.
-To specify the action that should take place in case of a given event, the user performs the action in the same editor.
-This action subsumes macro recording in simpler systems, but is followed by a crucial generalization step.
+To specify the action that should take place in case of a given event, the user simply performs the desired action in the game editor.
+This approach subsumes macro recording present in editors, but, unlike simple macro recording, it is followed by a crucial generalization step.
 In our current example, we would like to indicate that the brick should disappear in case of a collision with the ball.
 To do this, after selecting the collision event, we simply move the brick outside the visible screen, or set its visibility to invisible.
 We also increment the score counter.
-After pressing the OK button, the system automatically generates the corresponding rule (see below).
-The user can edit and delete some of its parts, if desired, or simply accept it as it is.
-The rule will now be applied whenever the ball hits this brick.
+After pressing the OK button, the system automatically generates the corresponding rule.